+There is a conservatory to the rear with brick walling beneath a pitched polycarbonate roof with UPVC double glazed windows and doors.
+Communal Areas Circulation areas visually inspected.
+The property is accessed through a communal pend, which passes over the third bedroom, and there are shared access paths to the rear.
+Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
+Outside Areas and Boundaries Visually inspected.
+There are private garden grounds to the front and rear bounded by timber fencing and hedging.
+There is an allocated parking space to the rear.
+See "Communal areas" section above.
+Ceilings Visually inspected from floor level.
+The ceilings are formed in plasterboard.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of timber stud construction with plasterboard finishes.
-There are areas of timber panelling.
+The internal walls are partly of plasterboard construction and partly of solid block or brick construction, plastered on the hard.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floors are of solid concrete construction.
-The first floors are of suspended timber construction overlaid with tongue and groove boarding.
+The floors are of suspended timber construction.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel type.
-The kitchen is fitted with a range of base mounted units with laminate worktops.
-The stairs are formed in timber with a timber handrail.
-Chimney Breasts and Fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-A wood burning stove is fitted in the living room.
-The second fireplace has been boarded over.